Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave: Blast Wave Fits

 \section{Blast Wave Fits}

-We fit the following blast wave parameters in the Bayesian analysis: $\mathcal{P}=(\tfo, R_y/R_x, \alpha_0, \alpha_2, \eta/s)$.
-Chemical potentials $\mu$ are set to zero in MUSIC.
-To simplify the analysis we fix the radial shape parameters $n$ and the freeze-out time $\tau$ by choosing values close to those extracted from RHIC and LHC data in Ref.\ \cite{Yang:2018ghi}, see Tab.\ \ref{tab:resultau} and Tab.\ \ref{tab:resultpb}.
-As in \cite{Yang:2018ghi} we also use geometric arguments to determine $R_x$ and $R_y$ independently from the fitted ratio.
+We fit the following, reduced set of blast wave parameters in the Bayesian analysis: $\mathcal{P}=(\tfo, R_y/R_x, \alpha_0, \alpha_2, \eta/s)$.
+Chemical potentials $\mu$ are set to zero in MUSIC and in the blast wave.
+We will rather fit a normalized $P_T$-spectrum and do not utilize the absolute yield of hadrons to reduce complexity.
+To further simplify the analysis we fix the radial shape parameters $n$ and the freeze-out time $\tau$ by choosing values close to those extracted from RHIC and LHC data in Ref.\ \cite{Yang:2022yxa}, see Tab.\ \ref{tab:resultau} and Tab.\ \ref{tab:resultpb}.